Hacı Bayram Mosque

-Hacı Bayram Veli Camii is a mosque in old Ankara.
+Haji Bayram Mosque is a mosque in old Ankara.
 Along with Kocatepe Mosque it is one of the best known mosques in Ankara.
 Hacı Bayram Mosque was built during the Ottoman Empire period.
-It was named after the Turkish Sufi and poet Hacı Bayram-ı Veli on behalf of the latter.
-Hacı Bayram Mosque is one of the touristic places of Ankara.
+It was named after the Turkish Sufi and poet Haji Bayram Veli on behalf of the latter.
+Haji Bayram Mosque is one of the touristic places of Ankara.
 The site was added in 2016 to the tentative list of UNESCO World Heritage Sites in Turkey.

 Geography

-The mosque is situated in Hacı Bayram Veli Street of Ankara.
-There are parks and tombs around Hacı Bayram Mosque.
-Mosque is accessible by city bus and metro.
+The mosque is situated in the Hacı Bayram Veli Street of Ankara.
+There are parks and tombs around Haji Bayram Mosque.
+The Mosque is accessible by city bus and metro.
 The mosque is next to the Temple of Augustus.